 Philippe Boudon, 1969.
 Live-in Architecture: Le Corbusier’s Pessac revisited

-Inspired by Boudon’s study, took one step forward.
-Instead of researching on residents’ responses to architect’s creations, exploring the concept of “Live-on Architecture”. e started an intensive ethnographic fieldwork focusing on the self-built community (homeless residents/street-sleepers) under the flyover area (next to the Tung Chau Street Temporary Market) in Sham Shui Po, the oldest district in Hong Kong facing the problem of urban renewal in the future.
+Inspired by Boudon’s study, I took one step forward.
+Instead of researching on residents’ responses to architect’s creations, I was exploring the concept of “Live-on Architecture”.
+With other design researchers’ participation, we started an intensive ethnographic fieldwork focusing on the self-built community (homeless residents/street-sleepers) under the flyover area (next to the Tung Chau Street Temporary Market) in Sham Shui Po, the oldest district in Hong Kong facing the problem of urban renewal in the future.
 How do self-builders constantly building their own private home by occupying the public spaces?

-In traditional concept, living at home means living in a physical boundary defines a flat area, i.e flat, department, house, etc. However, this concept may not exist in the present generation or even in the future.
+In traditional concept, living at home means living in a physical boundary defines a flat area, i.e. flat, department, house, etc. However, this concept may not exist in the present generation or even in the future.
 It is specifically crucial issue in urban situations like Hong Kong, which is ranked as the top 10 of global highest housing price.
 With high housing price and tiny space, different living patterns exist, no matter interior or exterior environment.
 Apart from the conventional living flat, other living models arise in the city, for instance, subdivided unit, cage home, movable living (park/street/24-hour shop/underpass), and self-built living.
 Various accommodating models show a varieties of living, it shows home can be different meanings, for instance, street or public space can be one part of your home, maybe street-home can be one of your living choices.
 Under different these models, it is vital to study how are they making use of space and resource in the urban area, what are the vernacular ingenuity of living and design in the community.
 The definition of “Home” and how we can “live on” our city has been challenged in this project with self-built community.

 "We make our homes ...we build the intimate shell of our lives by the organization and furnishing of the space in which we live.
 How we function as persons is linked to how we make ourselves at home...
 Inescapably, humans are homemakers."